Metric | Description | Other Names/Notes |

 4.2.2 Classification metrics

-Whenever we are classifying outcomes, we don’t have the same ability to compare a predicted score to an observed score – instead, we are going to use the predicted probability of an outcome, establish a cut-point for that probability, convert everything below that cut-point to 0, and then convert everything at or above that cut-point to 1.
+Whenever we are classifying outcomes in a binary case, we don’t have the same ability to compare a predicted score to an observed score.
+Instead, we typically use the predicted probability of an outcome, establish a cut-point for that probability, convert everything below that cut-point to 0, and then convert everything at or above that cut-point to 1.
 We can then compare a table predicted versus target classes, typically called a confusion matrix3.

 Let’s start with a model to predict whether a review is “good” or “bad”.
 We will use the same training and testing data that we created above.
 Explore the summary output if desired (not shown), but we will focus on the predictions and metrics.